informalsystems/quint/doc/lang.md

 Note that in the above example, `Inner::x2` is treated as a qualified identifier, that is, it consists of the prefix `Inner` and the name `x2`.

-*No collisions.* There must be no name collisions between names.
-Shadowing of a name is not allowed.
+Shadowing names is allowed.
 For example:

 ```bluespec
 module OS {